 - You can often head off problems before they start.
 Instead of waiting for a customer complaint, you’re doing something to help them now.
 That saves your customer care team time, and it keeps your customer satisfied.

-- If you can use customer data to learn about their preferences, an agent can recommend products in real time.
+- If you can use customer data to learn about their preferences, an agent can recommend products in real-time.
 That kind of 1:1 service can lead to higher customer loyalty and more upsell opportunities.

-5. Personalise the experience
+5. Personalize the experience

-Sixty-seven per cent of customers are willing to pay more for a great experience, according to the Zendesk Customer Experience Trends Report.
+Sixty-seven percent of customers are willing to pay more for a great experience, according to the Zendesk Customer Experience Trends Report.

 Of course, you need to be careful here—protecting customer data is a top priority.
 If you share their data without explicit permission or use it in a way they didn’t intend, you’ll break your customer’s trust.
 And once broken, trust is hard for brands to regain.